moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 The set of feature flags enabled on the legacy cell and on other cells is expected to be different.

-Chatops can communicate with Tissue to set feature flags on cells. ringctl can be used to create a patch for modifying the feature flag state.
+ChatOps can communicate with Tissue to set feature flags on cells. ringctl can be used to create a patch for modifying the feature flag state.
 Tissue's change management system will then rollout the feature flag change to the rings.

-Chatops commands will provide an interface for targeting rings and cells.
+ChatOps commands will provide an interface for targeting rings and cells.
 However, targeting rings should be the usual case, and targeting cells will only be allowed if the cell is in the quarantine ring.
 This is so that a single cell in a ring does not diverge from the rest of the cells in the ring.